-China accounted for substantially all of marketplace and logistics revenue in 2017, 2018 and 2019 and during the nine months ended September 30, 2020, respectively, based on the location of the merchants' operations.
+China accounted for substantially all of marketplace and logistics revenue in 2017, 2018 and 2019, respectively, based on the location of the merchants' operations.

-The Company's long-lived tangible assets, which consist of property and equipment, net and operating lease right-of-use assets, net, located in the United States were 93%, 94% and 88% of the total long-lived tangible assets as of December 31, 2018 and 2019 and September 30, 2020, respectively.
+The Company's long-lived tangible assets, which consist of property and equipment, net and operating lease right-of-use assets, net, located in the United States were 93% and 94% of the total long-lived tangible assets as of December 31, 2018 and 2019, respectively.
 The long-lived tangible assets outside the United States were located in Canada, China, and the Netherlands.